yairm210/Unciv/docs/Modders/uniques.md

 *[stockpiledResource]: The name of any stockpiled.
 *[tech]: The name of any tech.
 *[tileFilter]: Anything that can be used either in an improvementFilter or in a terrainFilter can be used here, plus 'unimproved'
+*[validationWarning]: Suppresses one specific Ruleset validation warning.
+This can specify the full text verbatim including correct upper/lower case, or it can be a wildcard case-insensitive simple pattern starting and ending in an asterisk ('*').
+If the suppression unique is used within an object or as modifier (not ModOptions), the wildcard symbols can be omitted, as selectivity is better due to the limited scope.
 *[victoryType]: The name of any victory type: 'Neutral', 'Cultural', 'Diplomatic', 'Domination', 'Scientific', 'Time'